AllenInstitute/em_coregistration/README.rst

 User Guide
 ##########

-from the root dir of this repo (or anywhere if installed):
+from the root dir of this repo.
+If running as an installed package, you'll need to copy this data directory somewhere with r/w permissions.
 ::
    python fit_and_predict.py